robrix/A-Swiftly-Tilting-Parser/Parsing with Derivatives in ObjC vs. Swift.md

 - Familiarity

-- Unlikely to break the code on the day of the talk 😆
+- Unlikely to break my code on the day of the talk 😆

 ---

-# SUBTLETIES favouring OBJC?
+# **SUBTLETIES: OBJC > SWIFT…?**

-- Tougher defining parse trees’ type in Swift
+- It was initially hard describing parse trees’ type in Swift

-	- ObjC: sets, pairs, input characters, & AST, it’s all just `id`
+	- ObjC: sets, pairs, input, & AST are all `id`

-	- However: easy ≠ *good*
+	- However, easy ≠ *good*: 💥

 - Can use macros & dynamic proxies in ObjC

-	- No real equivalents in Swift
+	- No real equivalents in Swift 😕

-	- *Had* to use macros & dynamic proxies in ObjC
+	- *Had* to use macros & dynamic proxies in ObjC 😞

 ---

-# SUBTLETIES favouring SWIFT?
+# **SUBTLETIES: SWIFT > OBJC…?**

-- Much more readable because of `enum`/pattern matching
+- *Much* more readable with `enum`/pattern matching

-	- Didn’t actually know if this approach would work < 1w ago 😰
+	- Wasn’t sure this approach would work 1w ago 😰

-	- Would’ve required the ObjC solution, with a buggy compiler 😡
+	- If not, same solution as ObjC, with beta tools 😡

-- `@auto_closure` & operator overloading cleans up grammar construction
+- `@auto_closure` & operators are ✨ for grammars

 	- Potentially masks refcycles

-	- Hard to break cycles automatically; very hard to do manually
+	- Hard to break cycles automatically *or* manually

 ---